-These are running practices and training sessions for Participants/RUNNERS.
-It is from regular running and practices (as part of registering for a quarterly program) that Participants build their fitness, endurance, and readiness to compete in races or other competitions.
+These are running practices and training sessions for Youth Runners.
+It is through regular running and practices (as part of registering for a quarterly practice) that Youth Runners build their fitness, endurance, and readiness to compete in races or other competitions.
 The love and enjoyment increases along with fitness.
 Practices may include warm-up runs, running games, relays, intervals, distance runs, and tempo runs.
 These are normally conducted at schools or parks in Claremont (see Calendar).
 Please see additional information on practices.

 Group Training Runs